Prospective Students

 Applying to a specific program.

 You will also specify one or more programs you're applying to.
 One of the many exciting benefits of graduate training at Pitt is the opportunity to pursue a Ph.D. across more than one area of Psychology.
-The Department has an outstanding joint Ph.D. program already established in Clinical & Developmental psychology, which is the program through which 3 of my 4 current doctoral students are receiving their training (4th-year student Savannah Roberts, 2nd-year student Claire Stout, and 1st-year student Zelal Kilic, whose primary mentor is Dr. Jennifer Silk).
-Students in my lab can also create their own Ph.D.; for example, 5th-year student Annie Maheux designed her own individualized Ph.D. in Developmental and Social Psychology.
+The Department has an outstanding joint Ph.D. program already established in Clinical & Developmental psychology, which is the program through which many of my doctoral students are receiving their training.
+Students in my lab can also create their own Ph.D.; for example, former student Annie Maheux designed her own individualized Ph.D. in Developmental and Social Psychology.

-The Psychology Department's cross-disciplinary emphasis is reflected in my own affiliations with three programs: I am a clinical psychologist by training, but I am a core faculty member in Pitt's Developmental, Clinical, and Social Psychology areas.
+The Psychology Department's cross-disciplinary emphasis is reflected in my own affiliations with three programs: I am a clinical psychologist by training, but I am affiliated with Pitt's Developmental, Clinical, and Social Psychology areas.

 2. Developmental Psychology Ph.D.
 Program